strategicdata/pmhc-mds-spec/table/episode/principal-focus.rst

 3 - Clinical care coordination
-  The treatment plan for the client is primarily based around delivery of a range of services where the overarching aim is to coordinate and better integrate care for the individual across multiple providers.
-Clinical care coordination and liaison activities account for a significant proportion of service contacts delivered throughout these episodes.
+  The treatment plan for the client is primarily based around delivery of a range of services where the overarching aim is to coordinate and better integrate care for the individual across multiple providers with the aim of improving clinical outcomes.
+Consultation and liaison may occur with primary health care providers, acute health, emergency services, rehabilitation and support services or other agencies that have some level of responsibility for the client’s clinical outcomes.
+These clinical care coordination and liaison activities are expected to account for a significant proportion of service contacts delivered throughout these episodes.

   Activities focused on working in partnership and liaison with other health care and service providers and other individuals to coordinate and integrate